SeanGreenbaum/Azure-VMCompute/README.md

 ### VM Hardware subsection
 - Qty: If building more than 1 VM, the VM Name above will have an iteration number added to the end.
 Ie. vm1, vm2, vm3...
 - VM SKU: Select the SKU of the VMs from the drop down
-- VNet Name: Name of the Virtual Network.
-Virtual Network must already exist in the selected Resource Group
-- VNet Subnet Name: Name of the Subnet for the above Virtual Network.
-Virtual Network must already exist
-- Accelerated Networking: Enable if VM sku supports.
-Disabled by default
 - Storage Type: StandardHDD, StandardSSD, PremiumSSD
 - Do you wish to configure data disks: Yes/No
     - If selecting No, then no additional questions.
 VM will not have any additional data disk attached at creation.